idealabasu/idealab_jekyll_source/content/projects/archive/clint-ewell.md

 ---
-description: The objective of this project is to investigate the relationship between deformation of a foldable antenna and effective wavelength.
+summary: The objective of this project is to investigate the relationship between deformation of a foldable antenna and effective wavelength.
 Understanding this association could allow for remote sensing of curvature in flexible robots.
 Alternatively, the correlation between deformation and effective wavelength could be leveraged